PLANT MAGAZINE

 We must note that vitamin C easily decomposes in contact with air.
 So, it is appropriate to peel your fruits just before eating them.
 Vegetables should be as fresh as possible.
 They should not be stored for long.

-Vitamin C is also water soluble, That's to say, it dissolves in water.
-Heat also destroys vitamin C. It is interesting to know to preserve and cook those food containing vitamin C in order to take profit of it as much as possible ( More information about how to preserve Vitamin C)
+Vitamin C is also water soluble, That’s to say, it dissolves in water.
+Heat also destroys vitamin C. It is interesting to know to preserve and cook those food containing vitamin C in order to take profit of it as much as possible (More information about how to preserve Vitamin C)

-More information about vitamin C in the listing above.
+More information about vitamin C.